 Don't Go Overboard

-Last but not least, one of the main mistakes people make with layered necklaces is using too many pieces, which results in a look that's over-the-top and somewhat gaudy.
+Last but not least, one of the main mistakes people make with layered necklaces is using too many pieces, which results in a look that's somewhat gaudy.
 The key is to choose a small selection of items that are attention-grabbing and complement each other without being too overwhelming.